 The wind farm will occupy 22.72km² with water depths ranging between 22m and 29m.
 The development headquarters, as well as the operations and maintenance base of the wind farm will be located in the harbour of Ostend.

 The Otary RS joint venture is responsible for the development, finance and operation of the project.
-The venture partners include Rent-A-Port Energy, Electrawinds Offshore, Z-Kratch, Socofe, SRIW Environment, DEME, [email protected] and Aspiravi Offshore, which own 12.5% stake each in the project.
+The venture partners include Rent-A-Port Energy, Electrawinds Offshore, Z-Kratch, Socofe, SRIW Environment, DEME, Power@Sea and Aspiravi Offshore, which own 12.5% stake each in the project.

 The wind farm will be installed with 42 SWT 7.0-154 wind turbines supplied by Siemens.
-Each 7MW turbine will have a hub height of 106m, a rotor diameter of 154m, and a swept rotor area of 18,600m².
+Each 7MW turbine will have a hub height of 106m, rotor diameter of 154m, and swept rotor area of 18,600m².
 The turbines will feature Siemens B75 single-piece cast blades, which are one of the lightest blades in its class.

 The turbine rotors will be directly connected to the generator to eliminate the need for a gearbox, making Rentel the first wind farm in the Belgian waters to use Siemens direct-drive technology.

 Power transmission at the Rentel offshore plant

 The turbines will be linked to an offshore substation, which will be connected to the Stevin onshore substation in Zeebrugge via a 220kV subsea cable.
 The substation at the port of Zeebrugge will be located 42km away from the turbines.